Wang Ping (Three Kingdoms): Service under Shu

-Liu Bei welcomed Wang Ping and appointed him as a Major-General.
-During his 10 years of service under Liu Bei and later under Liu Bei's son and successor Liu Shan, Wang Ping did not make any recorded significant achievements.

-In 228, when Zhuge Liang, the Imperial Chancellor of Shu, launched the first of a series of military campaigns against Shu's rival state Cao Wei (founded by Cao Cao's son Cao Pi), Wang Ping served as a subordinate of the Shu general Ma Su, who led the vanguard force to attack the enemy at the Battle of Jieting.
+In 228, when Zhuge Liang, launched the first of a series of military campaigns against Shu's rival state Cao Wei, Wang Ping served as a subordinate of Ma Su, who led the vanguard force to attack the enemy at the Battle of Jieting.
 As Ma Su's subordinate, Wang Ping advised his superior against camping on top of a hill away from water sources.
 Although Ma Su rejected Wang Ping's advice, he still put Wang Ping in command of a detachment of troops and let him set up a camp below the hill.
 As Wang Ping foresaw, the Wei general Zhang He led his troops to cut off the Shu army's access to water sources and surround them on the hill.

 Upon receiving news of Ma Su's dire situation, Wang Ping led his 1,000 troops to the hill and ordered them to beat their drums loudly to create the impression that reinforcements had arrived.
-Zhang He probably mistook the drum sounds as a signal for ambush units, so he did not attack in Wang Ping's direction and pulled back.
+Zhang He mistook the drum sounds as a signal for ambush units, so he did not attack in Wang Ping's direction and pulled back.
 Wang Ping was thus able to regroup Ma Su's remaining troops and gather the Shu army's scattered supplies.
-In the aftermath of the loss of Jieting, Zhuge Liang had Ma Su executed for his blunder but Wang Ping actions were met with honour and praise.
-Zhuge Liang appointed Wang Ping to Army Advisor with the mission to manage the five divisions and also the camp affairs.
-Hence, thanks to his courage, Wang Ping was promoted to the rank of General Who Attacks Bandits (討寇將軍) and given a fief as a Village Marquis.
+In the aftermath of the loss of Jieting, Zhuge Liang had Ma Su executed for his blunder.
+Li Sheng (李盛) and Zhang Xiu (張休) were also put to death while Huang Xi (黃襲) along with others were relieved of the command of their soldiers.
+However, Wang Ping actions were met with honour and praise.
+Zhuge Liang appointed Wang Ping as Army Advisor with the task of managing military and camp affairs.
+Wang Ping was furthermore promoted to the rank of General Who Attacks Bandits (討寇將軍) and enfeoffed as a Marquis (亭侯).